janeusz2000/algorithms/README.md

-# This project holds all tasks from book: "introduciton to Alorithms"
+# introduciton to Alorithms
 ## by Thomas H. Cormen, Charles E. Leiserson, Ronald L.Rivest, Cliffors Stein

+This book holds all alorithms/taks for the book as a practis.